 Abrasion resistance is the ability of a material to withstand actions such as rubbing, scraping, or erosion that tends progressively to remove material from its surface.
 Such ability helps to maintain the material's original appearance and structure.

 Steel is a material that is more widely used

-This question has so many variables as it completely depends on the purpose of why the boat is or was first built.
-For example a racing boat built for speed makes aluminium the better choice because of the weight saving and performance increase, an explorer yacht on the other hand will require a hull that is much more durable and that is where steel’s abrasive resistance will be needed.
+This is a difficult question to answer definitivly, as the choice of aluminium vs. steel completely depends on the design of the boat and what it is largely used for.
+For example, a racing boat built for speed makes aluminium the better choice because of the weight saving and performance increase.
+An explorer yacht on the other hand will require a hull that is much more durable, and that's where steel’s abrasive resistance will be needed.

-Mike Adams from K&M Maritime sums this all up beautifully, “Both have their own advantages and merits, whether it be yield and tensile strengths and lightness in the case of aluminium.
+Mike Adams from K&M Maritime sums this all up beautifully when he says, “Both steel and aluminium hulls have their own advantages and merits, whether it be yield and tensile strengths and lightness in the case of aluminium.
 With proper corrosion protection, when applied correctly, means these materials have many years durability, whatever the hull is built from.”